Nature Woven into Contemporary Practice

 Oxford Artweeks venue 493 May 2026

-Come and visit me for Oxford Artweeks alongside ceramic artist Etta rain and textile artist and weaver Cassandra Smith.
+Come and visit me for Oxford Artweeks alongside ceramic artist Etta Rain and textile artist and weaver Cassandra Smith.
 See below for dates and times

 MORE INFO